-According to The Weather Channel many locations along the Canadian border and in New England went through a long stretch where temperatures barely managed to get out of the negatives.
-Meanwhile, places like South Carolina are seeing snow for the first time in decades and cities such as Philadelphia and New York City could see their first subzero temperatures since 1994.
+Many locations along the Canadian border and in New England went through a long stretch where temperatures barely managed to get out of the negatives in 2018, according to The Weather Channel.
+Meanwhile, places like South Carolina are seeing snow for the first time in decades and cities such as Philadelphia and New York City sometimes see first subzero temperatures.

 On the other end of the spectrum, Tucson experienced a record-high year with an average temperature of 73.3 degrees, up over one degree from 2016 per the Arizona Daily Star.
 2017 was the 19th consecutive year with above-normal temperatures, characterized by long summers with multiple days over the 100-degree mark.